Company Logo - Home Link

 D - Early Suspects - Kosminski and John Pizer - Mulberry Street / Zion Square

 Continue down Brick Lane.
 When you get to Whitechapel Road, cross the street and enter Altab Ali Park.
-Walk diagonally to your LEFT, through the park and exit the park onto Alder Street.
+Walk diagonally to your LEFT, through the park, and exit the park onto Alder Street.
 Go RIGHT and immediately turn LEFT onto Mulberry Street.
-Stop at the middle of the buildings on the right.
+Stop in the middle of the buildings on the right.

 Aaron Kosminski